U-Shift/Transport-Demand-Modelling/README.md

 ================

 This repository intends to gather, and make available, the supporting materials for the [Transport Demand Modeling course](https://fenix.tecnico.ulisboa.pt/disciplinas/MPTra/2020-2021/1-semestre/materiais-de-apoio), lectured by [Prof. Filipe Moura](https://ushift.tecnico.ulisboa.pt/team-filipe-moura/).
-This material is also an open source tutorial for applying R programming (chapters 1-7 and 9) and Python Biogeme (chapter 8) in transport demand modelling.Please note that this repository is released with a [Contributor Code of
+This material is also an open source tutorial for applying R programming (chapters 1-7 and 9) and Python Biogeme (chapter 8) in transport demand modelling.Please note that this repository is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).By contributing to this project, you agree to abide by its terms.
-Conduct]

 ![](README_files/ist.PNG)